sandeepkittur/my-slides/slides.md

 ---

+# QUERY_NOT_FOUND exceptions

-# PPX-14187:  Storage management widgets fail for QUERY_NOT_FOUND exceptions
+- PPX-14187: Storage management widgets fail for QUERY_NOT_FOUND exceptions
 - For the QUERY_GONE or QUERY_NOT_FOUND error in Grail files UseFiles.ts
 - The current message was a technical jargon
 - Overflow of information